Bigg Boss Bangla season 2

-Bigg Boss Bangla 2 is the second season of the Bengali version of the Indian reality show Bigg Boss.
+Bigg Boss Bangla season 2 is the second season of the Bengali version of the Indian reality show Bigg Boss.
 It premiered on Colors Bangla on 4 April 2016.
 Jeet was the host for the season.
 The Grand Finale aired on 15 July 2016 where Joyjit Banerjee emerged as the winner and Priya Paul emerged as the runner-up.
+The tagline for the season was Byata Dumukho.